Updated in May 2021

 - The juniors including the SpRs organise the weekly Monday lunchtime teaching.

 - There are opportunities to co-ordinate M&M, and to run the Monday education meeting schedule.

-- You will need to organise allocation of juniors to the two wards and to outliers, factoring in leave, and on call commitments.
+- You will have the opportunity to organise the juniors’ rota by organising allocation of juniors to the two wards and to outliers, factoring in leave and on call commitments.

 Specialist training opportunities

-- There are good links with the cardiothoracic team through the lung cancer MDT.
-Ms Wilson is particularly helpful and very happy to have trainees attend surgical lists.
+- There are good links with the Barts cardiothoracic team through the lung cancer MDT.
+Mr Stamenkovic/Ms Wilson are particularly helpful and very happy to have trainees attend surgical lists.

 - No specific opportunities highlighted.
 QIP opportunities always available.